kibitzr/kibitzr/docs/scenario.rst

 Debugging/Troubleshooting
 -------------------------

-Writting robust Selenium scenarios is no easy task, and most likely it won't work from the first time.
+Writing robust Selenium scenarios is no easy task, and most likely it won't work from the first time.
 Kibitzr has a few options to help with debugging.